Forefather and Supplemental Applications

 New Sweden Settlers Qualifying as Forefathers for Members of the Swedish Colonial Society

-Further information on these forefather settlers is contained in Dr. Craig’s two books, “The 1693 Census of the Delaware” and “1671 Census of the Swedes on the Delaware.”
-Both books are available from the Swedish Colonial Society.
-The 1671 census book is $25 and the 1693 census book is $45, plus $5 per book shipping and handling.
-On the memo line of your check, please indicate 1671, 1693 or “both census books.”
-Make checks payable to Gloria Dei and mail to:
+Further information on forefather settlers is contained in Dr. Craig’s two books, “The 1693 Census of the Delaware” and “1671 Census of the Swedes on the Delaware.”
+Both of these books are out-of-print, however, they are available online in a used condition.

 Tracing descent from the original Swedish immigrants is difficult since most of the immigrants had no surname.
 They used the patronymic naming system, by which the sons and daughters took the first name of their father, adding “son” or “dotter” as appropriate.
 In some cases a family surname was not selected for two generations.